<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Building safety in manufacturing facilities requires more than routine inspections.
 While buildings are designed for durability, issues like hidden structural fatigue, degraded wiring, or missing safety signage can easily go unnoticed until they lead to serious injuries, shutdowns, or regulatory action.
 These risks can result in fines, lawsuits, or even fatalities if not addressed proactively.

-To avoid these outcomes, building safety must be treated as an ongoing system that includes regular inspections, preventative maintenance, and clear communication using compliant safety signage.
-A strong building safety program protects workers, ensures uptime, and positions facilities to stay ahead of OSHA requirements and costly surprises.
+To avoid these outcomes, facility leaders must treat building safety as an ongoing system built into a manufacturing safety program—one that includes regular inspections, preventative maintenance, and clear communication using compliant safety signage.
+A strong building safety program protects workers, ensures uptime, and positions facilities to stay ahead of OSHA manufacturing safety requirements and costly surprises.

 Why Does Building Safety in the Workplace Matter?